da4all/da4all.github.io/_cards/dataset-documentation-assignment.md

 subdomain:
   - Critiquing Data

-sample_resource: false
+sample_resource: true

 title: "Dataset Documentation Assignment"

 teaser: >
-  This assignment sequence lays out a drafted and workshopped major writing assignment designed for an upper-division undergraduate technical writing course and intended to take 1.5-2 weeks of the course to complete.
+  This assignment asks students to find a dataset to document and then leads them through a multi-step process of critical engagement with that dataset.
+The ultimate product is a set of documentation that is not merely technical but also critical and deeply contextual

 keywords:
   - "Data Documentation"